 Soils provide a manifold of functions within terrestrial ecosystems, many of which are vital for humankind.
 To quantify these functions from the soils' composition and properties, one typically relies on physical, chemical and biological laboratory analytical measurements.
 Doing this consumes both financial resources and time.
 For example, repeated measurements are needed to describe soil functioning in changing environments, for example in response to agronomic management.
-Soil visible (vis) and infrared (IR) spectroscopic measurements and modeling have become indispensable tools to gather quick, relatively accurate, and inexpensive estimates of soil properties, both on the field and in the laboratory (Nocita et al., 2015; Viscarra Rossel et al., 2016, 2017).
-Once soil chemical and physical properties are calibrated to the spectra, a single mid-IR (4000 - 500 cm-1; $2500 - 25000 \,\mathrm{nm}$) or vis-NIR ($25000 - 4000 \,\mathrm{cm}^{-1}$; $400 - 2500 \,\mathrm{nm}$) measurement can be used to estimate multiple soil properties of new samples.
+Soil visible (vis) and infrared (IR) spectroscopic measurements and modeling have become indispensable tools to gather quick, relatively accurate, and inexpensive soil information, both on the field and in the laboratory (Nocita et al., 2015; Viscarra Rossel et al., 2016, 2017).
+When soil chemical and physical properties are calibrated to the spectra, a single mid-IR (4000 - 500 cm-1; $2500 - 25000 \,\mathrm{nm}$ ) or vis-NIR ( $25000 - 4000 \,\mathrm{cm}^{-1}$ , $400 - 2500 \,\mathrm{nm}$ ) measurement can be used to estimate multiple soil properties.
 Soil is a complex matrix with many organic and mineral components.
 This yields spectra with absorptions that overlap and contain many and often highly correlated variables.
-Hence, to successfully develop calibrations and make predictions for attributes related to soil composition on more samples, statistical learning methods are needed to find and use relationships between these variables and measured attributes.
-It is important to consider that the diversity in spectral characteristics typically reflects soils' chemical and physical composition.
-Since the soil composition is influenced by the soil forming factors - soil parent material, climate, topography, organisms, and age of soils (Dokuchaev, 1899; Jenny, 1941) these factors provide further means of causally interpreting and judging the applicability of the method for a particular set of soils.
-Compared to the NIR, mid-IR offers a more accurate characterization of soils' chemistry since this region contains the fundamental vibrations with more defined peaks (Janik et al., 1998; Viscarra Rossel et al., 2006).
+Hence, to successfully develop calibrations and make predictions for attributes related to soil composition, multivariate statistical methods are needed to disentangle relationships between these variables and measured attributes.
+Further, it is important to consider that the diversity in spectral characteristics typically reflects soils' chemical and physical composition.
+Since the soil composition is influenced by the soil forming factors - soil parent material, climate, topography, organisms, and age of soils (Dokuchaev, 1899; Jenny, 1941) - these factors provide further means of causally interpreting and judging the applicability of the method for a particular set of soils.
+Compared to the NIR, mid-IR offers a more accurate characterization of soils' chemistry since this region contains the fundamental vibrations with more defined peaks (Janik et al., 1998).